BartyPitt/RoboticsProject/docs/overview.rst

 .. _web: https://roboticsproject.readthedocs.io/en/latest/index.html

 In this project, the Franka Emika "Panda" robot was programmed to play a game of Connect 4 against a human.
+The human and robot took turns playing by dropping their tokens in their chosen column until one won the game.
 To do this, multiple tools such as Computer Vision, a Minimax Game Algorithm, Motion Planning and Collision Detection were implemented.

 Due to the limited access to the physical robot, extensive simulations of the robot's motion were also performed, using Gazebo for visualisation.